r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.8.2 =
+*Release Date - 22 Mar, 2024*
+* Fix: 'Not enough data to create user' error, when an user should be created on WP login, because existent (and active) in phpBB
+* Fix: same issue for all 'create user' instances throwing same error

 = 2.8.1 =
 *Release Date - 14 Mar, 2024*